tansu-io/fly-tigris-demo/README.md

 [Tansu](https://tansu.io/) is an Apache Kafka&reg; compatible
 streaming platform with JSON/Protobuf schema validation, supporting PostgreSQL, S3 or memory storage engines.
-In this demo we will deploy Tansu on [fly](https://fly.io) using their [integrated S3 service from Tigris](https://fly.io/docs/tigris/).
+In this demo we deploy Tansu on [fly](https://fly.io) using their [integrated S3 service from Tigris](https://fly.io/docs/tigris/).
 [Tansu](https://tansu.io/) is a *stateless* broker, meaning that the broker *can* be shutdown between API requests.
 We use [flycast](https://fly.io/docs/networking/flycast/) to spin up (and down) brokers *automatically*.
 Automatically scaling to zero: No more idle brokers!
+Stateless also means that we can scale up instantly without the overhead of distributed consensus.

 Firstly, download and install the [fly](https://fly.io) command line with [these instructions](https://fly.io/docs/flyctl/install/).